wch/shiny-jsdemo/README.md

 }
 ```

-So in ui.r, only this code is needed to add the status widget to the page:
+In ui.r, this code is adds the div for the status widget to the page:

 ```
   statusOutput(outputId = 'status')